jamiebuilds/babel-handbook/README.md

 Lexical Analysis will take a string of code and turn it into a stream of **tokens**.

-You can think of tokens as a flat array of pieces of language syntax.
+You can think of tokens as a flat array of language syntax pieces.

 ```js
 n * n;